Krylov Complexity Under Hamiltonian Deformations and Toda Flows: Toda equations and spread complexity

 In the case of the second Toda equations, finding closed complexity algebra is not a simple task.
 Correspondingly, we have no analytical solutions of the spread complexity at $\gamma/\alpha\ne 0, 1,\infty$.
 We plot the numerical results of the spread complexity in Fig.~\ref{fig:k2}.

 The second Toda equations with $a_n=0$ are closely related to the first ones.
-The square matrix $L^2$ is decomposed into two tridiagonal matrices, and redefining each tridiagonal matrix as $L$ gives the first Toda equations.
-In the case of $a_n=0$, we can construct the even Krylov series and odd series separately~\cite{Muck22}.
+In that case, $L^2$ is written as \be L^2 = \left( \right). \ee We can define two independent tridiagonal matrices from the even and odd sectors.
+Identifying each matrix as a tridiagonal ``$L$'', we can find that the redefined coefficients, ``$a_n$'' and ``$b_n$'', follow the first Toda equations.
+Also, in the case of $a_n=0$, we can construct the even Krylov series and odd series separately~\cite{Muck22}.
 In Sec.~\ref{sec:susy}, we utilize this property for supersymmetric systems.